 The previous sets of models focused on models of individual bargaining between workers and firms.
 What if wages were bargained collectively?
 As discussed in the next section, unions play an important role in wage determination in the German labor market.
 Frandsen (2012) outlines a model of wage bargaining in the presence of a union.
 In this model, the final wage structure results in more rents shared with workers at the bottom, because these workers are needed to approve a wage agreement.
 What would be the effect of outsourcing under this model?
 In unionized firms, the union can fight outsourcing and shut down production.
 To avoid this, the firm offers a new wage schedule in order to receive union approval.
-As in Frandsen (2012), this wage schedule will result in more rents being shared with remainers' at the bottom of the within-firm wage distribution, though all remainers' wages should increase.
-In firms with no or weak unions, there would be no effect of outsourcing on remainers.
-In this model, firms compensate to receive union approval.
-If the union is weak there is no need to compensate.
+As in Frandsen (2012), this wage schedule will result in more rents being shared with remainers' at the bottom of the within-firm

-7The same result can be achieved with equal changes in firing costs and pre-existing differences in bargaining power.
+&lt;sup>7The same result can be achieved with equal changes in firing costs and pre-existing differences in bargaining power.

-Model Table 1: Models and Predict Predicted Effect on Remainers Specific Prediction Perfect Competition No Effect No Effect Intra-Firm Wage Bargaining Remainers' Wages ↑ Heterogeneity by Complement vs. Substitute Insider-Outsider Remainers' separations Wages \uparrow Heterogeneity by Tenure Union-Mediated Outsourcing Remainers' Wages \uparrow Larger effect on low-wage remainers No effect for firms with weaker unions
+Table 1: Models and Predictions Model Predicted Effect on Remainers Specific Prediction Perfect Competition No Effect No Effect Intra-Firm Wage Bargaining Remainers' Wages $\uparrow$ Heterogeneity by Complement vs. Substitute Insider-Outsider Remainers' separations Wages $\uparrow$ Heterogeneity by Tenure Union-Mediated Outsourcing Remainers' Wages $\uparrow$ Larger effect on low-wage remainers No effect for firms with weaker unions